plone/guillotina/docs/source/developer/contenttypes.md

 Content types allow you to provide custom schemas and content to your services.

-OOTB, `guillotina` ships with simple `Folder` and `Item` content types.
+OOTB, `guillotina` ships with simple `Container`, `Folder` and `Item` content types.
+The `Container` content type is the main content type to hold your data in.
+It is the started point of where applications and other things operate within.

 The `Folder` type allowing someone to add items inside of it.
-Both types only have simple dublin core fields.
+Both types only have simple dublin core fields by default.

 ## Defining content types